The final hour of our excursion into broadcast excellence is underway.

 But this is how ridiculous it's gotten.

-Global warming, they build bridges in Minnesota, can't withstand two summers of 90 degree heat.
+Global warming, they build bridges in Minnesota, can't withstand two summers of 90-degree heat.

 By the way, there's an interesting story out of Minnesota on all this.

-Do you know that repairing this bridge and doing maintenance is very, or was, it was very, very difficult because the some of the work of the bridge was infested with spiders.
+Do you know that repairing this bridge and doing maintenance is very, or was, it was very, very difficult because some of the work of the bridge was infested with spiders.

-Who knows what effect you know that that can have.
+Who knows what effect that can have?

 And also this.

-We're gonna find out.
+We're going to find out.

 People could just wait.